JYL123/AI_In_Finance/DataCampPythonForFinance.md

      * Divergence/Trend trading
      * The belief that the movement of a quantity will continue in its current direction.
 In other words, we believe that stocks have momentum or upward or downward treads, that we can detect and exploit.
        * moving average crossover

+          `moving average`: a widely used indicator in technical analysis that helps smooth out price action by filtering out the "noise" from random price fluctuations.
+It is biased on past prices.

          The price of an asset moves from one side of a moving average to the other. this crossover represents a change in momentum and can be used as a point of making the decision to enter or exit the market.
        * dual moving average